-On each watch, our volunteers keep accurate, timed, logs of all activities.
-They monitor sea and weather conditions, alerting of possible dangerous situations.
-We pass on information to yachtsmen and fishermen on request.
+On each watch our volunteers keep accurate timed logs of all activities.
+They monitor sea and weather conditions, alerting them to possible dangerous situations; passing on information to yachtsmen and fishermen on request.
 We provide an emergency contact point on land for both sea and shore users.

 Watchkeepers closely observe and monitor vulnerable activities such as canoeing, boardsailing, diving, ski-jetting and others as well as beach based activities.